nf-core/differentialabundance/docs/usage.md

 --transcript_length_matrix 'salmon.merged.gene_lengths.tsv'
 ```

-Without the transcript lengths, for instance in earlier RNAseq workflow versions, follow the second recommendation in the [tximport documentation](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html#Downstream_DGE_in_Bioconductor):
+Without the transcript lengths, for instance in earlier nf-core/rnaseq workflow versions, follow the second recommendation in the [tximport documentation](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html#Downstream_DGE_in_Bioconductor):

 > "Use the tximport argument `countsFromAbundance='lengthScaledTPM'` or `'scaledTPM'`, then employ the gene-level count matrix `txi$counts` directly in downstream software, a method we call 'bias corrected counts without an offset'"

-This aligns with the **gene_counts_length_scaled.tsv** or **gene_counts_scaled.tsv** matrices in the RNAseq workflow.
+This aligns with the **gene_counts_length_scaled.tsv** or **gene_counts_scaled.tsv** matrices in the nf-core/rnaseq workflow.

 It is important to note that the documentation advises: